jakerudolph/matlab_standards/matlab_standards.md

 ## Line Length

 **Description:** Lines **SHOULD** be no more than 120 characters long, including comments.
-When possible, keep lines shorter than 80 chracters long.
+When possible, keep lines shorter than 80 characters long.

 **Rationale:** A line of code should fit on a screen.
 Long lines of code are difficult to interpret and generally indicate great complexity.